 The Best Part About Visiting the Ruins?

-Well if I haven’t convinced you to take a trip here yet that may be the fact that there is no entrance fee that will make a difference.
+Convinced that you need to visit yet?
+If not then here is just one more fact that should be of some use: It’s free!
 Yip, that’s it, entry is completely free.
-So if your traveling on a budget or is just looking for something to do that’s within your budget then why not come and see Baden-Badens’ castle ruins.
+So if your traveling on a budget or you’re just looking for something to do that’s within your budget then why not come and see Baden-Badens’ castle ruins.
 You can find more information at the City of Baden-Baden Tourist information.

 Accommodation in Baden-Baden